Category Archives: Green Living

 4-Imidazolidinyl Urea And DMDM Hydantoin

-Often used as preservatives, both these chemicals release formaldehyde, which can be toxic.
+Often used as preservatives.
+Both chemicals release formaldehyde, which can be toxic.
 They can be found in shampoos, conditioners, bubble baths, baby wipes and other skin care products.
 They may be listed as 2-bromo-2-nitropropane-1,3-diol, Diazolidinyl urea, DMDM hydantoin, Imidazolidinyl urea, Quaternium 15, etc.

 Exposure to formaldehyde may cause allergic reactions, hormonal disruption, affect the reproductive health, nervous system damage and suppressed immune system among others.